 Bryan represents clients in Cook, DuPage, Grundy, Kane, Kankakee, Kendall, and Will Counties.

 Bryan was raised in Minooka, Illinois and graduated from Minooka High School.
 He received a Bachelor of Arts in Political Science and a minor in English from Illinois Wesleyan University.
-While at Illinois Wesleyan, Bryan played on the baseball team.
-He was also an active member of the Sigma Chi Fraternity and served as Executive Vice President of Events for the Interfraternal Council.
+While at Illinois Wesleyan, Bryan played on the baseball team, was an active member of the Sigma Chi Fraternity, and served as Executive Vice President of Events for the Interfraternal Council.
 Additionally, he was inducted into Gamma Sigma Alpha, an academic honor society, Order of Omega, a leadership honor society, and Pi Sigma Alpha, a political science honor society.